-To PCTEL, Inc.:
+TO PCTEL, Inc.:

-We have audited the accompanying consolidated balance sheets of PCTEL, Inc. (a Delaware corporation) and subsidiaries (the "Company") as of December 31, 1999 and 1998 and the related consolidated statements of operations, stockholders' equity and cash flows for each of the three years in the period ended December 31, 1999.
-These financial statements are the responsibility of the Company's management.
+We have audited the accompanying consolidated balance sheets of PCTEL, Inc. (a Delaware corporation) and subsidiaries as of December 31, 1999 and 1998 and the related consolidated statements of operations, stockholders' equity and cash flows for each of the three years in the period ended December 31, 1999.
+These financial statements and the schedule referred to below are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.